mawrkus/joey-the-differ/README.md

 - many source files against one `target`, if `source` is a directory
 - matching pairs of files if `source` and `target` are directories (the files with the same names in both `source` and `target` will be diffed)

 `optionalOutputPath` can be either a file or a directory.
-In case of a directory, for each file matched, a file with the same name will be created in it.
+In case of a directory, for each file matched, a file with the same name will be created.
+For diffing one file against one file, it must be a file.

 ## 🧬 Contribute